open-ephys/onix-bonsai-onix1-docs/articles/hardware/rhs2116/gui.md

 ## Define Stimuli

-The following sections will define how to apply parameters, read existing parameters, and clear parameters from channels.
-A description of what the parameters refer to will be given, as well as tables to define some of the error codes that can appear in the status strip to better troubleshoot issues.
+The following sections define how to apply parameters, read existing parameters, and clear parameters from channels.
+They also provide example stimulus parameters and descriptions of error codes that can appear in the status strip to facilitate troubleshooting.

 ### Applying parameters